romeoagyemang/Gyakiti-website/README.md

 # Gyakiti-website
-A complete website for a small community called Gyakit
+A complete website for a small community called Gyakiti